 Each state/territory animal health agency, and the commonwealth, participates in the NTSESP with a national coordinating role provided through the TSEFAP National Advisory Committee (NAC) and National Technical Committee (NTC).
-Awareness and training projects on TSE surveillance are carried out through industry peak bodies, state/territory animal health agencies and DoAWE.
+Awareness and training projects on TSE surveillance are carried out through industry peak bodies, state/territory animal health agencies and DAWR.

-The NTSESP includes a financial incentive scheme for sheep and cattle to maximise reporting and investigation of eligible clinically consistent animals by producers and private veterinarians.
+The NTSESP includes a financial incentive scheme to maximise reporting and investigation of eligible clinically consistent animals by producers and private veterinarians.